Moises Gamio

 }

-O(N3) – Cubic
+O(N3) – Cubic Time Complexity

-When the code includes at the most three nested loops, then the algorithm runs in Cubic time.
-For example: given N integers, how many triples sum to exactly zero?.
+Example: Given N integers, how many triples sum to exactly zero?.
 One approach (not the best) is to use three nested loops.

 1